 I’ve been making a lot of nutrient-dense snack bars lately.
 There were the copy-cat Larabars, then the raw trail mix bars, and I’ve also made a batch of these bars recently.
 Besides feeling very satisfied in the snack department, this new granola bar obsession has resulted in tiny amounts of leftover nuts, seeds, chocolate chips, dried fruits, etc..
 So last week I went searching for the perfect breakfast cookie recipe, one where I could throw in my remaining tablespoons of pumpkin seeds, goji berries, chia seeds, and cacao nibs.
-I found all kinds of great recipes worth trying – that I look forward to trying – then I saw this recipe from The Burlap Bag: the 2 ingredient cookies.
+I found all kinds of great recipes worth trying – that I look forward to trying – then I started hearing about 2 and 3 ingredient cookies.

 And I was intrigued.